tatemura/congenio/README.md

 parameters) and customize the default values of these templates.
 With foreach elements, an experiment document can generate a set of documents, each of which corresponds to one execution run with a specific set of parameters.
+Attributes @ref and @exp are useful to generate component parameters that are related to each other.

 See [wiki](https://github.com/tatemura/congenio/wiki/LanguageFeatures) for details.